Welcome to Lettuce Veg Out!

 Often when vegans take an ethical approach that focuses on animal liberation, it can be difficult to transform their diets.
 It’s hard to break routines and learn how to enjoy your old favorites without using animal-derived products.
 That’s why I’m here!
 I want to help inspire you with great recipes while also educating you in how to make balanced, sustainable meals.

 - What do you eat?
 I eat all the recipes that I post to Lettuce Veg Out.
 Think of it as a cookbook from my personal vegan kitchen!
 I thoroughly test every recipe and cycle back to remake most of them again.

 - How long have you been cooking?
 Since I could stand!
 As a kid I loved being in the kitchen and it hasn’t changed.

 - How long have you been vegan?
 I started transitioning to a plant-based diet in 2010.
 By 2011 I was vegetarian and in early 2016 I went vegan.

 - Do you have any formal training in cooking/ culinary nutrition?
 No, I don’t have any formal training in culinary nutrition or recipe development; but I have years of experience cooking for myself and developing vegan recipes!

 - How did you find a partner/ husband who is vegan?
-Honestly, he wasn’t vegan when we met, not even close.
-And no, I didn’t “force” him to be vegan; in fact I rarely touched on the subject.
+He wasn’t vegan when we met, not even close.
+I didn’t “force” him to be vegan; in fact I rarely touched on the subject.
 My approach was to cook him awesome food and let him decide for himself how he wanted to eat.
-It took a while for him to look into the animal products industries, but once he did, he had no problem becoming vegan (my seitan recipe helped quite a bit with his transition as well).
+Once he understood the ethical side, he had no problem becoming vegan (my seitan recipe helped too).

 - Did you have a vegan wedding?
 Yes, my husband was vegan by the time we got married and we had a fully vegan wedding.
 It was at our house and catered by a fantastic vegan restaurant (with part of the proceeds going to an animal sanctuary)!